 The children, staff and community members will be moved to a safe area when an animal is present, near, or on campus.
+Soft Lockdown to secure students and staff.

 If possible, the campus custodian may assist in securing the animal from harming itself or others.